gluten free - dairy free - vegan - nut free - yeast free - soy free - egg free

 1 tsp.
 Cream of Tartar

 2 tsp.
 Cinnamon

 1/2 C. Maple Syrup

 1/2 C. Dairy-Free Milk of Choice (I use unsweetened almond milk)

 1 tsp.
 Apple Cider Vinegar

-Preheat oven to 350 degrees and grease a donut pan with coconut oil lightly.
-(My donut pan makes 6 donuts, to make a full dozen you will need to double the mix)
+Preheat oven to 350 degrees and grease your donut pans with coconut oil lightly.

 Using a piping bag, ziploc bag or spoon, fill donut pan rings 3/4 of the way.